DogukanGun/ethereum-validator-api/platform/README.md

 # Ethereum Validator API Platform

-This is the frontend platform for the Ethereum Validator API, built with Next.js and React.
+The frontend interface for the Ethereum Validator API, built with Next.js and React.
+This platform provides a modern, responsive interface for interacting with the validator API endpoints.

+## Project Overview

+This frontend application is designed to demonstrate:
+- Clean architecture and component organization
+- Modern React patterns and best practices
+- Type-safe development with TypeScript
+- Responsive design with TailwindCSS
+- Production-ready deployment configuration

-## 🚀 Getting Started
+## Getting Started

 ### Prerequisites